hanglip/hanglip.github.io/_src/BIOGRAPHIES.md

 **Why here, the Great Karoo?**

 >My grandfather, Clarence Every, farmed on "Vinkelfontein", midway between Noupoort, Middelburg, and Hanover.
-From before I can even remember, we boarded the train every Christmas, to spend the holidays on that farm for some years, and then later on my unclde Dirk Viljoen's farm "Slaaifontein" not far away, west of the same triple-platberg towering over Vinkelfontein.
+From before I can even remember, we boarded the train every Christmas, to spend the holidays on that farm for some years, and then later on my uncle Dirk Viljoen's farm "Slaaifontein" not far away, west of the same triple-platberg towering over Vinkelfontein.

 >My dad was a civil servant.
 We did not have a car.
 So he used his civil servant train concession every year.
 All four of us siblings longed far more for the Karoo than for PMB and the midlands of then Natal.
 It's a matter of where the heart is.